How to Identify Your Watch — Pocket & Vintage Wristwatch Identification Guide

-Early pocket watches
+Early pocket watch Identification

 Watches from the 1700s-1800s will usually have the origin and name of the maker engraved on the movement (the movement is the inside workings of the watch).
 These early movements used a mechanism called a chain-driven “fusee.”
 These typically had two cases, an outer shell and an inter case that swings out, exposing the dust cover.
 Carefully sliding a lever will remove the dust cover gaining access to the movement for identification.